Multimodality Imaging of Breast Augmentations: A Pictorial Essay

 rupture as demonstrated in Figure 11.

-Figure 10. (a) Short-tau inversion recovery (STIR) axial magnetic resonance imaging (MRI) reveals a left breast single-lumen implant intracapsular rupture with wavy lines within the capsule (red arrow) [the ‘linguini sign’]. (b) T2-weighted STIR silicone-only sagittal MRI showing focal invagination of the breast single-lumen implant shell against the fibrous capsule (white arrow) [the ‘keyhole sign’]. (c) STIR axial MRI showing multiple T2-weighted hyperintense foci within the single-lumen implant (dashed arrows) [the ‘droplets sign’].
+Figure 10. (a) Short-tau inversion recovery (STIR) axial magnetic resonance imaging (MRI) reveals a left breast single-lumen implant intracapsular rupture with wavy lines within the capsule (red arrow) [the ‘linguine sign’]. (b) T2-weighted STIR silicone-only sagittal MRI showing focal invagination of the breast single-lumen implant shell against the fibrous capsule (white arrow) [the ‘keyhole sign’]. (c) STIR axial MRI showing multiple T2-weighted hyperintense foci within the single-lumen implant (dashed arrows) [the ‘droplets sign’].

 Figure 11.
 Inverse double-lumen